philrae2/Logseq/pages/Prosci Change Management.md

+- Tools
+	- Evaluation Tool
+		- Survey questions
 - Knowledge Hub
 	- Practioner Program
-		- Foundation of Change Management collapsed:: true
+		- Foundation of Change Management
 			- The change landscape is full of initiatives that are on time, on budget, and meet technical requirements but do not deliver expected results and outcomes.
 The gap between requirements and results?
 Ensuring that employees effectively adopt and use the change being introduced.
 This is the reality of change and the reason for change management.
-			- Change management is a structured and intentional approach that prepares, equips and supports individuals through change.
-With a dedicated focus on achieving adoption and usage, change management supports holistic and successful change.
+			- **Change management is a structured and intentional approach that prepares, equips and supports individuals through change.
+With a dedicated focus on achieving adoption and usage, change management supports holistic and successful change.**
 			- The Foundation of Change Management section explains the why and what [5 Tenets of Change Management and Unified Value Proposition], and the who [Roles] of change management.
 The foundation also provides context, models and a common language for change practitioners to begin applying change management.
-		- What and Why of Change Management: The 5 Tenets of Change Management collapsed:: true
+		- What and Why of Change Management: The 5 Tenets of Change Management
 			- A tenet is a principle or belief that is generally held to be true.
 The 5 Tenets of Change Management provides a grounding in the reality of how change actually happens and enables a better understanding and more robust application of the tools and processes for managing the people side of change.
 Each tenet builds on the other, and together they form the basis for the what and why of change management.
 			- ![image.png](../assets/image_1688583363572_0.png){:height 216, :width 459}
 				- A graphic that lists each of the 5 Tenets of Change Management and the associated plain language question from Tenet #1 at the top to Tenet #5 at the bottom.
 The 5 Tenets of Change Management provides a grounding in the reality of how change actually happens and enables a better understanding and more robust application of the tools and processes for managing the people side of change.
 Tenet 1: We change for a reason (Why are we changing?).
 Tenet 2: Organizational change requires individual change (Who has to do their job differently and how?)
 Tenet 3: Organizational outcomes are the collective result of individual change (How much of our outcomes depend on adoption and usage?).
 Tenet 4: Change management is the enabling framework for managing the people side of the change (What will we do to support adoption and usage?).
 Tenet 5: We apply change management to realize the benefits and desired outcomes of change.
 (How will driving adoption and usage improve results?).
-		- More Information on the 5 Tenets of Change Management collapsed:: true
+		- More Information on the 5 Tenets of Change Management
 			- 5 Tenets of Change Management
 			  Why Change Management?
-			- The results and outcomes of workplace changes are intrinsically and inextricably tied to individual employees doing their jobs differently.
-Change management enables employees to adopt a change so that business objectives are realized.
-It is the bridge between solutions and results and is fundamentally about people and our collective role of transforming change into successful outcomes for our organizations.
+			- **The results and outcomes of workplace changes are intrinsically and inextricably tied to individual employees doing their jobs differently.
+Change management enables employees to adopt a change so that business objectives are realized.** It is the bridge between solutions and results and is fundamentally about people and our collective role of transforming change into successful outcomes for our organizations.
 But what does it mean to manage the people side of change and what exactly is change management?
 How does change management create successful change?
 To answer these questions, it is necessary to establish the foundational tenets for change management.
 This grounding in the reality of how change actually happens will enable a better understanding and more robust application of the tools and processes for managing the people side of change.
 Each of these tenets will build on the other, and together they form the basis for the what and why of change management.
-			- Tenet 1: We change for a reason. collapsed:: true
+			- Tenet 1: We change for a reason.
 				- ![image.png](../assets/image_1688583477620_0.png)
 				- To begin, we need to have an anchor point that you as a reader can agree with and that establishes a starting point for this discussion: We change for a reason.
-As simple as this sounds, an underlying principle for managing change is that a future state can be envisioned that is different than today, and we are changing to that future state to achieve a specific and desired outcome.
-When we say we change for a reason, that does not mean that the reason for every change is the same, only that there is a specific reason or objective for a given change.
+As simple as this sounds, **an underlying principle for managing change is that a future state can be envisioned that is different than today, and we are changing to that future state to achieve a specific and desired outcome.** When we say we change for a reason, that does not mean that the reason for every change is the same, only that there is a specific reason or objective for a given change.
 The reasons for change are as varied as change itself: revenue growth, improved customer satisfaction, reduced costs, better product or service quality, reduced risk exposure, improved quality of life, and so on.
 Projects and initiatives are undertaken not because they are fun and exciting, but because there is an opportunity present or a problem to solve; most importantly, a chance to improve performance in a meaningful way.
 A fundamental assumption of change is that something different is possible.
-			- Tenet 2: Organizational change required individual change. collapsed:: true
+			- Tenet 2: Organizational change required individual change.
 				- ![image.png](../assets/image_1688583507962_0.png)
-				- Change has only truly occurred when individuals in the organization begin working in new ways: displaying new behaviors, using new tools, adhering to new processes, and adopting new values.
-Individual shifts in behavior are the cornerstone of change.
+				- **Change has only truly occurred when individuals in the organization begin working in new ways: displaying new behaviors, using new tools, adhering to new processes, and adopting new values.** Individual shifts in behavior are the cornerstone of change.
 When numerous individual shifts are taken together as a whole, the desired future state of the organization is achieved.
 Change ultimately results from people adopting new skills and demonstrating new capabilities; and, while this may seem like common sense, we often assume that change at an individual level will just happen.
 				- The realization of change, even large-scale organizational projects and initiatives, is, at its core, an individual phenomenon.
 In other words, the degree to which a change produces results is directly correlated with individual change.
-			- Tenet 3: Organizational outcomes are the collective result of individual change. collapsed:: true
+			- Tenet 3: Organizational outcomes are the collective result of individual change.
 				- ![image.png](../assets/image_1688583533070_0.png)
 				- When you consider that the realization of a change and the achievement of specific outcomes are tied to people, we can ask the right questions: How many total employees will engage in the change versus how many will opt out or find work-arounds (referred to as the ultimate utilization of the change)?
 How quickly will our employees get on board with the change (the speed of adoption)?
 How effectively will the change be implemented at an individual level (proficiency)?
 Since change is ultimately an individual phenomenon, it is these individual factors that drive or constrain the value a change creates.
 When project managers and business leaders assume that the human factors of change (ultimate utilization, speed of adoption, and proficiency) will automatically reach 100% the moment a change is introduced (or at the “go-live” date), they fall into the trap that designing and implementing a business solution is sufficient to achieve results.
 Without the engagement of each employee who must do his or her job differently as
-			- Tenet 4: Change management is an enabling framework for managing the people side of change. collapsed:: true
+			- Tenet 4: Change management is an enabling framework for managing the people side of change.
 				- ![image.png](../assets/image_1688583559406_0.png)
 				- So if you are asked, “Why change management?” the answer is simple: to ensure that each change in our organization produces the results we are expecting.
-If you are then asked, “What is change management?” or “What is organizational change management?” the answer and the fourth tenet is: Change management is an enabling framework for managing the people side of change.
+If you are then asked, “What is change management?” or “What is organizational change management?” the answer and the fourth tenet is: **Change management is an enabling framework for managing the people side of change.
 Change management should not be viewed as simply a mechanism to reduce employee resistance, or a plan to mitigate the risk of negative things happening to the organization during change.
-Change management provides an organizational framework that enables individuals to adopt new values, skills and behaviors so that business results are achieved.
-Change management, as a practical matter, leverages the normal mechanisms within an organization to influence and develop employees through broad activities, such as communications, training and visible sponsorship.
+Change management provides an organizational framework that enables individuals to adopt new values, skills and behaviors so that business results are achieved.** Change management, as a practical matter, leverages the normal mechanisms within an organization to influence and develop employees through broad activities, such as communications, training and visible sponsorship.
 At the same time, change management enables action at an individual employee level through coaching and resistance management.
-“Change managers” refers not just to project team members or change management practitioners.
-Change managers include organization leaders, executives, managers, front-line supervisors and employees; all of whom enable individuals within an organization to transition from their current state to a new future state.
-All of these change management activities and roles comprise a discipline and field of study that enable individual and organizational transitions.
+“Change managers” refers not just to project team members or change management practitioners. **Change managers include organization leaders, executives, managers, front-line supervisors and employees; all of whom enable individuals within an organization to transition from their current state to a new future state.** All of these change management activities and roles comprise a discipline and field of study that enable individual and organizational transitions.
 			- Tenet 5: We apply change management to realize the benefits and desired outcomes of change. collapsed:: true
 				- ![image.png](../assets/image_1688583590995_0.png)
 				- This concluding principle is an essential and distinguishing quality of change management.
 Unlike project management, which is focused on the realization of a technical solution, change management is focused on the achievement of the desired results or outcomes of the change by managing people through their transitions.
 This tenet is supported by research.
 Prosci’s benchmarking studies show that projects effectively applying change management were six times more likely to meet their project objectives.
 So while training, communications, sponsorship, resistance management and employee coaching are critical elements of change management, they do not define change management.
 In other words, we do not apply change management to enhance communications and training, or to implement employee recognition programs.
 Nor do we apply change management only to reduce the risks to the organization during change, such as lower employee morale, productivity loss, undesired turnover or negative impacts on customers.
 While a strong case for change management can be made on mitigating risks, it is a classic case of “necessary but not sufficient.”
 Change management has a more important and primary objective: to increase the probability that the future state is realized and that the associated outcomes (objectives of the change) are achieved.
-		- Unified Value Proposition (UVP) collapsed:: true
+		- Unified Value Proposition (UVP)
 			- How Prosci Defines Change Management: Unified Value Proposition
 			- On a project level, change management is the application of a structured process and set of tools for leading the people side of change to achieve a desired outcome.
 On an organizational level, change management is both a leadership competency for enabling change within an organization and a strategic capability designed to increase change capacity and responsiveness.
 			- ![image.png](../assets/image_1688584580436_0.png)